 * Heaviest fighting in Damascus for months

-* NATO agrees to supply missile defence for Turkish border
+* NATO agrees to deploy missile defence on Turkish border

 * Britain recognises opposition coalition